 Subsection (1) - This requires the Welsh Ministers to make a children's scheme.
-The scheme must set out the criteria which will apply for determining which decisions are decisions of a strategic nature.
-The scheme must also set out the arrangements that the Welsh Ministers have made, or propose to make, in order to secure that they and the First Minister comply with the main duty.
+The scheme must set out the arrangements that the Welsh Ministers have made, or propose to make, in order to ensure that they and the First Minister comply with the due regard duty.